fat/haunt/README.md

     Flags:

-        --user - (*required*) specify a username and password for account to make issue changes on behalf of --stub - stubs the github api, so that requests aren't actually made to live github data --reporter - specify a mocha reporter for test output formatting.
+        --stub     - (-s)      stubs the github api, so that requests aren't actually made to live github data --user     - (-u u:p)  specify a username and password for an account to make issue changes on behalf of --reporter - (-r Spec) specify a mocha reporter for test output formatting.
 If not specified, nothing will be output.

     Example:

-        $ haunt -u user:pass ./haunt.js http://github.com/twitter/bootstrap
+        $ haunt .issue_guidelines.js http://github.com/twitter/bootstrap

     General Help: